Hednesford Hills Raceway: Events staged at the circuit

 The circuit is a major venue for a number of National Hot Rods, BriSCA Formula 1 Stock Cars, BriSCA F2 and Banger racing events in the UK, with many formulas of racing being staged at the circuit.
 The circuit has also staged short-circuit truck racing events, and annually holds a large firework display.

 Major events include the "National Championship Weekend", the "Crash Cavalcade", "Veterans Day" and the "Civil War" - the oldest head-to-head banger meeting in the country.

 Trivia

-The circuit has been featured on BBC's Top Gear programme in the past, in a feature on banger racing.
+The circuit has appeared on BBC's Top Gear programme in the past, in a feature on banger racing.
 In addition, a number of satellite TV channels feature both banger and stock car races from the circuit.